WALK THE COAST 2025

 How will I get back to my starting point if I plan to come by car?

-Each walk day is an A-B route (with the exception of Day 3), so if you are coming by car you will need to organise your own travel to and from each start and finish point.
+Each walk day is an A-B route (with the exception of Day 3 and Rest Day), so if you are coming by car you will need to organise your own travel to and from each start and finish point.
 We recommend planning in advance and checking public transport options.
 If you need any assistance, please reach out to our team at [email protected].

 Do I need to be struggling with my mental health to join?